 One thing you should ask your partner is if he or she is taking the getting-to-know process seriously.
 Do they have love intention?
 Ask them their preference and talk about it openly.
 Watch how they respond to you.
 Are they taking it easy?
 Are they paying attention to your needs?
 Are they saying things like “Oh, it’s too early to get closer to one another”, or “We’re just casually dating and have just started to get to know each other”?

 Gauge their availability to meet your needs.
+When a guy asks for your number, it does not necessarily mean he is invested in you.
 If you’re asking the wrong person to meet your needs, you’ll always be frustrated as they are not ready to give you what you want.

 How To Manage Wants and Needs

-We all have wants and needs in a relationship.
+We all have wants and needs in a relationship and love is reciprocal.
 When we’re just dating someone, it’s not reasonable to put forth some of our wants on the forefront.
 Expecting men to spend lavishly on the first few dates or expecting sex from women on the first few days can be an instant turn-off for many.

 However, basic dating needs like consistent communication, the willingness to spend time getting to know you, not playing hard-to-get or toxic mind games, being on time for dates, and communicating when it comes to the age-old question “who should pay for the first date” should all be shared with.